 Sam Cooney runs TLB, a not-for-profit publishing organisation with a large team who together produce the quarterly literary magazine The Lifted Brow, publish books under the Brow Books imprint, post new pieces of commentary and criticism online every week, stage events, award writing prizes, and do a whole lot more.
 He is most interested in acts of publishing that are artistically daring and culturally critical – especially works produced by those from the literary and/or demographic margins whose views and viewpoints can and do greatly add to the broader conversation.

 Sam is the official 'publisher-in-residence' at RMIT University, and teaches creative writing and publishing subjects sessionally at RMIT and University of Melbourne.
 He has also taught subjects at Deakin University and Victoria University.
 He holds a bachelor's degree in writing from Deakin University, and a master's degree in creative writing and cultural practice from Western Sydney University.

-He is a freelance writer, with past work appearing in The Age, The Sydney Morning Herald, The Australian, The Saturday Paper, Meanjin, Island, Going Down Swinging, Seizure, Australian Book Review, The Rumpus, a Sleepers Almanac, and as a founding member of the McSweeney’s Silent History geofiction project.
+He is a freelance writer and critic, with past work appearing in The Age, The Sydney Morning Herald, The Australian, The Saturday Paper, Meanjin, Island, Going Down Swinging, Seizure, Australian Book Review, The Rumpus, a Sleepers Almanac, and as a founding member of the McSweeney’s Silent History geofiction project.
 He is a freelance editor, having commissioned and/or edited work for a variety of other publishing houses and publications in the past, including journals Overland and Griffith Review, and Australian publishers Giramondo, Sleepers Publishing and Momentum Books.